Barristers in England and Wales

 Barristers in England and Wales are one of the two main categories of lawyer in England and Wales, the other being solicitors.

 Barristers have traditionally had the role of handling cases for representation in court, both defence and prosecution.
+They are highly-trained legal advisers and courtroom advocates and appear in court when instructed by a solicitor.
+Strict rules are in place about what a barrister must do for the court, their client and how they must behave.

-(The word "lawyer" is a generic one, referring to a person who practises in law, which could also be deemed to include other legal practitioners such as chartered legal executives.)
+The word lawyer is a generic term, referring to a person who practises in law, which could also be deemed to include other legal practitioners such as chartered legal executives.

 Origin of the profession

 The work of senior legal professionals in England and Wales is divided between solicitors and barristers.
 Both are trained in law but serve differing functions in the practice of law.

 Historically, the superior courts were based in London, the capital city.
 To dispense justice throughout the country, a judge and court personnel would periodically travel a regional circuit to deal with cases that had arisen there.
-From this developed a body of lawyers who were on socially familiar terms with the judges, had training and experience in the superior courts, and had access to a greater corpus of research material and accumulated knowledge on the interpretation and application of the law.
+From this developed a body of lawyers who were socially familiar with the judges, had training and experience in the superior courts, and had access to a greater corpus of research material and accumulated knowledge on the interpretation and application of the law.
 Some would go "on circuit" with the court to act on behalf of those requiring representation.
 By contrast, solicitors were essentially local to one place, whether London or a provincial town.

 Lawyers who practised in the courts in this way came to be called "barristers" because they were "called to the Bar", the symbolic barrier separating the public—including solicitors and law students—from those admitted to the well of the Court.
-They became specialists either in appearing in court to represent clients, or in the process of using the courts, which would include giving oral or written advice on the strength of a case and the best way to conduct it.
+They became specialists either in court to represent clients, or in giving oral or written advice on the strength of a case and the best way to conduct it.
 For those who had the means and preference to engage a solicitor, it became useful, then normal and then compulsory, for the solicitor, in turn, to select and engage a barrister to represent the client before the courts.
 Likewise, it became either useful or normal (but not compulsory) to engage an appropriate barrister when highly specialist advice was required.
-Many barristers have largely "paper practices" and rarely or (in some cases) never make court appearances.
+Many barristers have largely "paper practices" and rarely or never appear in court.

 Historically, practising at the bar (or in court) was a more socially prestigious profession than working as a solicitor.
-In the 18th and 19th centuries, the bar was one of the limited number of professions considered suitable for upper-class men; politics, the Army and Navy, the established clergy, and the civil and diplomatic services being the others.
-Many leading eighteenth and nineteenth-century politicians were barristers; few were solicitors.
-In the 20th century, solicitors closed the gap greatly, especially in terms of earnings, and by the early 21st century the social gap was far less important than formerly.
+In the 18th and 19th centuries, the bar was one of the limited number of professions considered suitable for upper-class men; politics, the Army and Navy, the established clergy, banking and the civil and diplomatic services being the others.
+Many leading 18th- and 19th-century politicians were barristers; few were solicitors.
+In the 20th century, solicitors narrowed the gap greatly, especially in terms of earnings, and by the early 21st century the social gap was far less important.